-If your campaign has a surplus after you have refunded contributions made by yourself or your spouse, you must pay the surplus over to the clerk when you file your financial statement.
-The surplus will be held in trust, and you can use it if you incur expenses related to a compliance audit.
-If the surplus is not needed for these expenses it becomes the property of the municipality or the school board.
+If the advertising campaign has a surplus after the third party advertiser has refunded contributions made by the third party advertiser (and, if the third party advertiser is an individual, their spouse), the remaining surplus must be paid over to the clerk when the financial statement is filed.
+The surplus will be held in trust, and the third party advertiser can use it if they incur expenses related to a compliance audit.
+If the surplus is not needed for these expenses, it becomes the property of the municipality.

-If your campaign expenses are greater than your campaign income, your campaign will be in deficit.
+If the advertising campaign expenses are greater than the campaign income, the campaign will be in deficit.